 Zoom Application Is Popular, the Stock Exploded

-Wednesday, the stock skyrocketed again, after a very good quarterly report.
+In June, the stock skyrocketed again, after a very good quarterly report.

-Revenue for Zoom’s fiscal first quarter soared 169 percent year over year to $328.2 million, trouncing analysts’ average forecast for revenue of $202.7 million. (…) even more startling was the company’s extremely bullish outlook.
-Management said it expected fiscal second-quarter revenue to be between $495 million and $500 million –wrote Fool.com.
+Revenue for Zoom’s fiscal first-quarter soared 169 percent year over year to $328.2 million, trouncing analysts’ average forecast for revenue of $202.7 million. (…) even more startling was the company’s extremely bullish outlook.
+Management said it expected fiscal second-quarter revenue to be between $495 million and $500 million–wrote Fool.com.

 Plenty of Zoom Alternatives

-Some alternatives like Zoho Meeting, BlueJeans Meetings, GlobalMeet appear also professional and interesting.
+Some alternatives like Zoho Meeting, BlueJeans Meetings, GlobalMeet appear also professional or interesting.
 But I have found no free plans here.
 AnyMeeting is “free until 2021”.
 Some services may have only paid plans but also free trials of some weeks or months.

 Let’s Zoom in on Savings in the Crisis!

-So, the supply is plentiful on this market and the competition is ferocious.
+So, the supply is plentiful in this market and the competition is ferocious.
 We tried Zoom several times.
 But it was especially useful for very long or multi-party meetings only, included in the paid version.
 Often, Skype or Whatsapp has proven to be much simpler, even for most business use cases.

 But sure, it is also possible that the Zoom App will become a market leader and everyone will use this product.
 Just as about a third of humanity cannot live without Facebook.